ForestMars/Kosher/README.rst

 Project History
 ---------------

-Based on a discussion at PyCon about the need for encrypted pickles in general, then created to meet financial company compliance requirements.
+Based on a discussion at PyCon about the need for encrypted pickles in general; subsequntly created to meet financial company compliance requirements.

 Roadmap